kumpmati/superactions-docs/guide/restrictions.md

 SvelteKit automatically generates a `RequestHandler` for each route, containing type information about the available parameters and the current path.

-Superactions is still in an early state, and doesn't yet have support for using this type with the `superAPI` function.
+Superactions is still in an early state, and doesn't yet have support for using this type with the `endpoint` function.
 This means that actions don't have full type information about the available parameters.